About integer-valued variants of the theta and 6j symbols: Miscellaneous

 \subsection{Evaluation in spin networks: a very short summary}

 Quantities called triangular functions (or theta symbols), and $6j$ symbols, show up in many branches of physics or mathematics where they are usually defined as $\ThetaGraph_K$, and as ${\tetrahedron}_U$ (or $\SixJSymbol$).
-Existence of their integer-valued partners $\gon$ and $\tet$ is usually not even mentioned.
-We wanted to stay at an elementary level and did not require from the reader any familiarity with specific scientific domains (the purpose of these notes being mostly pedagogical), but it remains that the definition of these two functions fits naturally in the theory of spin networks (that we did not use).
-In order to ease the comparison with functions and concepts defined there we give below a very short summary of this theory, or rather, of the evaluation procedures in this theory ---we write ``procedures'', with a plural, because this is the point, since very often in the literature, only one is mentioned (they are rare exceptions, for instance \cite{GaroufalidisEtAl}).
-We shall use below our notations $\gon$ and $\tet$ for the two integer-valued functions that are needed to specify the most elementary evaluations.
+Existence of their integer-valued partners $\gon$ and $\tet$ is usually not even mentioned but it remains that the definition of these two functions fits naturally in the theory of spin networks.
+We give below a very short summary of the evaluation procedures in this theory in order to ease the comparison between functions and concepts defined there and the two functions $\gon$ and $\tet$ ---we write ``procedures'' with a plural because very often in the literature, only one procedure is mentioned (they are rare exceptions, for instance \cite{GaroufalidisEtAl}).

 \paragraph{Classical spin networks.} Let $\Gamma$ be a tri-valent graph and a {\sl coloring} $\gamma$ of its edges by natural numbers ($0$ is allowed). $\Gamma$ is assumed to be admissible: at each vertex of $\Gamma$ the triplet of integers should be admissible (in particular their sum is even).
-There are closed graphs (no endpoints) and open graphs.
+There are closed graphs (no { external lines}) and open graphs. { A spin network is defined by a pair $(\Gamma, \gamma)$, for instance ($\ThetaGraph$, $\gamma$) or (${\tetrahedron}$, $\gamma$)}.

 { {\sl Warning}: Starting from the spin network defined by the labelled (\ie colored) theta graph ($\ThetaGraph$, $\gamma$) where admissibility is imposed on the three edges meeting at each vertex, one obtains by duality an admissible triangle, like in section \ref{admissibletriple}, where admissibility is defined around a triangular face.
 The tetrahedron is a self-dual figure, but duality permutes the notions of admissibility: the tetrahedron spin-network defined by the tri-valent graph (${\tetrahedron}$, $\gamma$) is, by definition, admissible (as a spin network), but the tetrahedron obtained from the labels defined by ${\gamma}$ (see fig.~\ref{dualtetrahedronT}) is usually ${\sl not}$ admissible in the sense of section \ref{classicaladmissibletetrahedra}, however its dual, obtained by permuting the two triplets in the notation $((a, b, c), (d, e, f))$, is.}